 As for the future, Allen hopes that the statue will find a home in the public's eye view.

-"You always want your work to do something? you don't want it to just sit there," he says.
+"You always want your work to do something," he says.
+"You don't want it to just sit there."

 What do other Kansas Citians think about the statue?
 Most of the people we interviewed outside the police communications building appreciated the bronze figure.